 cache-manager package) is used to retrieve items from the cache.
 If the item does not exist in the cache, an exception will be thrown.

 To add an item to the cache, use the

-You can also specify a TTL (expiration time) for this specific key, as follows:
+You can manually specify a TTL (expiration time) for this specific key, as follows: